Kainmueller-Lab/aggrigator_experiments/README.md

 - Integrate spatial correlation metrics like Moran’s I or Geary’s C.
 - Compare strategies side-by-side with insightful summaries and plots.

 Designed to be modular, explainable, and research-friendly.
-Use it out of the box, or extend it with your own aggregation logic!

-This repository reproduces results related to our publication.<br>
+This repository is designed to reproduce the results contained in the publication that first introduced it.<br>
-📖 For details, see the [Aggrigator source code](https://github.com/Kainmueller-Lab/aggrigator).
+📖 For details and to contribute, see the [Aggrigator source code](https://github.com/Kainmueller-Lab/aggrigator).

 ## Prerequisites